mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your moods tend to leech into the room’s weather, no matter how hard you try.
+- Your moods tend to leech into the room's weather, no matter how hard you try.
 You suffer from [Sympathetic Weather Patterns].
-- The weather you create can be impressive, but it’s easily overpowered by nature.
-That’s why you’re [Only Effective While Indoors]
+- The weather you create can be impressive, but it's easily overpowered by nature.
+That's why you're [Only Effective While Indoors]

 ### Collateral Damage Effects